 When assessing the effectiveness of individual practices or a combination of practices to reduce nutrient flux (loads), it is always important to consider whether the practice will reduce the concentration (P concentration) or carrier (water).
-Practices listed within the Iowa Nutrient Reduction Strategy (INRS) as having the largest potential to reduce P load were based mainly on research addressing erosion and sediment-bound P. The literature related to effects of conservation practices on DRP is not as rich and that issue is not as well understood as conservation practices that address sediment-bound P.
+Practices listed within the Iowa Nutrient Reduction Strategy (INRS) as having the largest potential to reduce P load were based mainly on research addressing erosion and sediment-bound P. The literature related to effects of conservation practices that address sediment-bound P.